-San Diego Air & Space Museum
+- San Diego Air & Space Museum

-San Diego Natural History Museum
+- San Diego Natural History Museum

-The San Diego Museum of Art
+- The San Diego Museum of Art

-It can be expensive to visit all of the museums in the park since they all have separate admission fees.
+Above all, it can be expensive to visit all of the museums in the park since they all have separate admission fees.
 But with the Explorer Pass, you can visit all 16 museums within a seven-day time frame for $59!

 Old Globe Theatre

-First, The Old Globe Theatre was built in 1935 as a replica of the one in London where William Shakespeare performed many of his plays.
+The Old Globe Theatre was built in 1935 as a replica of the one in London where William Shakespeare performed many of his plays.
 They house 15 plays annually with the most famous one being “How the Grinch Stole Christmas”.
 You can check out their current events here.